 Implementation started in 2018 with the painting of the bus-only lanes and stop changes between Market and Stanyan streets.
 Other upgrades, like the installation of new traffic signal infrastructure and new pedestrian and bus bulbs, will follow.
 This phase is expected to be complete in 2021.

 Project boundaries: On Geary from Stanyan to 34th Avenue

-Next steps for Phase 2 including conceptual engineering, final design, approvals and construction.
+Next steps for Phase 2 include conceptual engineering, final design, approvals, and construction.
 Following additional design work the team will be able to develop a more detailed construction schedule.

 This project is led by the SFMTA in partnership with SF Public Works and the San Francisco Public Utilities Commission.